Orzo Pesto Pasta Salad

 1. Preheat the oven to 160 degrees Celcius.

-2. In a large pot of water on medium heat, cook the orzo to packet instructions.
+2. In a large pot of salted water on medium heat, cook the orzo to packet instructions.
 Once cooked, drain and run under cold water to stop the cooking process.
 Leave to drain completely and cool.

 3. While the orzo is cooking, place the pine nuts on a baking tray and pop them into the oven for 5 minutes.
 Pop aside to cool.